 adding an entire new nursing unit that we had originally planned to build

 in the future, because we need it today.”
 That nursing unit is just

 When and where will construction take place?

-Emergency Care Center, the fourth and fifth floors on the St. Simons Tower
+taking place on the 4th and 5th floors of the St. Simons Tower and in

 Will my stay at the Health System be affected by the construction?